sameeran4218/Excel-Extension/README.md

 - A chart with actual values and the regression line is generated automatically.

 ### Code Help :
-- The CustomRibbon.xml file provides the neccessary code to be used in the Office RibbonX Editor software
+- The CustomRibbonUI.xml file provides the neccessary code to be used in the Office RibbonX Editor software
 - The RegressionMacro.bas file provides the VBA code used in the project
 - Both files can be opened in VS Code